JetBrains/resharper-cyclomatic-complexity/readme.md

 ![Complexity exceeds the configurable threshold](docs/warning.png)

-And the complexity can be configured in the options, per language:
+And the complexity threshold can be configured in the options, per language:

 ![Options](docs/options.png)